 After successful authentication, Hanko generates a session token that is stored as a cookie.
 Use the session token to authenticate requests to your backend.
-This guide demonstrates how to implement session token validation in Python to ensure that only properly authenticated users can access your application’s protected resources.
+This guide shows how to implement session token validation in Python to ensure that only authenticated users can access your application’s protected resources.

 Copy